heej-jhj/heej-jhj.github.io/_pages/about.md

   - /about.html
 ---

-Graduate in Information Science, interested in Information Security, Technology, and Artificial Intelligence.
+Graduate in Information Science, interested in Information Security, and Technology.
 Eagerly seeking opportunities to apply my specialized knowledge on providing creative solutions.

 A data-driven personal website
 ======